Pain Management Department

 • improve the quality of your life.

-We are a team of health professionals, based in the Hospital, who will work with you to help you manage your pain.
+We are a team of health professionals, based in the hospital, who will work with you to help you manage your pain.

 Our doctors specialise in pain medicine, anaesthesia, geriatric medicine, addiction medicine, psychiatry and rehabilitation medicine.
 They will help you: